gwenjo/mario-memory/README.md

 **Home/ Easy Page**

 **Instruction message:**
 1. Go to the home page on a desktop, you will find an instruction message of the game.
 Below the message is a button that says “Start the game!
 When you click the button, the message will disappear and you can start the game.
-The button has been tested and works on all te above mentioned devices
+The button has been tested and works on all the above-mentioned devices

 **Navigation Bar:**
 1. You will see the navigation bar on the left.
 When you resize the screen to a smaller size, the menu will automatically adjust to a dropdown icon.
 When you click on it, the menu opens as a dropdown.
 Reading from top to bottom: EASY, MED, HARD.